-We currently have two chromatic autoharps in stock.
+We currently have four 21-bar chromatic autoharps in stock.

-Black Walnut top, Torrified Sitka Spruce back, Birdseye Maple trim
+Kauri top, Torrified Sitka Spruce back, Red Heart chord bars and trim

 The Kauri used for the top comes from a tree trunk found in prehistoric peat bogs in New Zealand.
 It is at least 50,000 years old according to radio-carbon dating.
 It's old growth wood, but also the ultimate in responsible wood harvesting!
 Quartersawn kauri has a beautiful yellow sparkle with reddish rays.
 It almost looks like there is gold dust embedded in the wood.
 Kauri is no longer being imported into the US, so I don't know how many more of these I will be able to make.
 This might be the only Kauri left-handed autoharp ever.The back is torrified Sitka Spruce.
 Torrification is a process that bakes the wood in a vacuum, driving off volatile organic compounds that would normally take decades to evaporate and crystallizing the remaining resins in the wood.
 This makes the wood lighter, stiffer, and resistant to absorbing moisture.
 It is intended to speed up the aging process, so that the wood sounds as if it has aged for years.
 So it makes a good match to the naturally aged Kauri top.The bracing wood was repurposed from a broken-down piano that was built in 1913.
 It has been optimized to produce a good balance from bass through treble.
 Initial impressions are that Kauri has a very clear sound, bright and sweet like cherry but with more bass.
 I’ll report back on this later as the sound develops with the strings settling in and with play.